Project type: Biomass , Solar , Energy Efficiency

 Annual CO₂ reduction: 183 t

-The M-climate fund supports Migros cooperatives with a financial contribution if they replace their old oil or natural gas heating with a renewable heat generation system.
-With a total of one million Swiss francs, the subsidy programme is available to the cooperatives in all areas such as sales outlets, operations centres, leisure facilities, club schools and others.
+The M-climate fund supports members of the Migros-Group with a financial contribution if they replace their old oil or natural gas heating with a renewable heat generation system.
+With a total of one million Swiss francs, the subsidy programme is available to the Migros-Group in all areas such as sales outlets, operations centres, leisure facilities, club schools and others.

 In Switzerland, heat generation for heating and hot water using fossil fuels such as heating oil or natural gas is still widespread.
-Many properties owned by the Migros cooperatives also continue to burn fossil fuels.
+Many properties owned by the members of the Migros-Group also continue to burn fossil fuels.
 The reason property owners often decide against a renewable heating solution is probably the comparatively higher investment costs.
 In addition, the conversion usually requires more extensive modifications in the boiler room than a 1:1 replacement.
-However, large quantities of climate-damaging CO₂ are emitted during the firing of fossil fuels.
-The M-climate fund therefore supports the switch from fossil-fuel-based to renewable heat generation in Migros cooperative properties with financial incentives.
+However, large quantities of climate-damaging CO2 are emitted during the firing of fossil fuels.
+The M climate fund therefore supports the switch from fossil-fuel-based to renewable heat generation in Migros properties with financial incentives.

 From a technical, economic and ecological point of view, various technologies can be considered for the conversion to renewable heat production.
 Heat pumps use environmental heat to raise it to the necessary level for heating by means of electricity.
 District heating is relayed via a heating network from the production site to the heat consumer.
 It makes particular sense to extract unused waste heat, for example from refrigeration plants or waste incineration plants.
 Automatic wood-burning systems use climate-neutral fuels such as wood chips or pellets and allow an essentially continuous heat production.
 Thermal solar collectors convert the sun's rays into warm water or warm air.